Office of the President

 Prior to joining the Meat Institute, Gallimore spent seven years in the food industry in food safety, quality assurance, and regulatory compliance roles.
 She has worked in FDA and USDA regulated facilities ranging from chocolate and ingredient manufacturing to portion cut steaks and market hog slaughter.

 Gallimore earned her Bachelor of Science in Biology from Truman State University, with minors in Chemistry and Justice Systems.

-Stephen Sothmann is the President of the U.S. Hide, Skin and Leather Association (USHSLA), an affiliate of NAMI.
+Stephen Sothmann is the President of the Leather and Hide Council of America (LHCA), an affiliate of NAMI.
 He has served in this role since 2014.

 Prior to joining NAMI, Sothmann served as a member of the legislative staff of Senator Evan Bayh of Indiana, covering a broad range of economic issues including international trade and agriculture.
 A native of Indiana, he received a B.A. from Purdue University, a J.D. from the Indiana University Robert H. McKinney School of Law and a M.B.A. from the Indiana University Kelley School of Business.